Please check the details of each seminar and register to attend.

 5/27/2026 (WED) 13:30 ~ 14:10K1-4Keynote Speech Venue

-This presentation introduces our vision for next-generation networks required in a digital society, along with our initiatives and ongoing efforts.
+This presentation introduces our initiative for next-generation networks required in an AI-Native Society.

 KDDI CORPORATION